Australian retailers have been wringing their collective hands in the lead-up to the arrival of Amazon, which launched in Australia this month.

 And there will also be a greater emphasis on faster shipping options, with the market ripe for a new startup offering a fast and cheap shipping alternative with a national footprint.

-Get equipped for the changes in the Australian retail market by taking on an online Master of Commerce.
+Get equipped for the changes in the Australian supply chain sector with the help of our master of logistics management degree.
 Learn more about our leading online programs or speak to one of our expert Student Enrolment Advisors today on 1300 701 171.